 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Camden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Camden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Camden is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Camden who work in office and administrative support (20.31%), maintenance occupations (9.44%) and management occupations (8.12%).

 Setting & Lifestyle

 Camden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.